graphile/crystal/grafast/grafserv/README.md

 helpers on it, including helpers specific to integrating it with your framework of choice.
-For servers that operate on a middleware basis this is typically `serv.addTo(app)` (which allows registering multiple route handlers), though different servers may have different APIs, such as `serv.createHandler()` for Node and `serv.createGraphQLHandler()` for Lambda and Next.js.
+For servers that operate on a middleware basis this is typically `serv.addTo(app)` (which allows registering multiple route handlers), though different servers may have different APIs, such as `serv.createGraphQLHandler()` for Lambda and Next.js.

 Note: There is little value in Grafserv reimplementing every non-GraphQL concern your server may have, so instead it leans on the ecosystem of your chosen server